talkjs/tutorials/how-to-create-a-notification-center/how-to-create-a-notification-center.md

 ## Summary

-You now have a working demonstration of how to build a notification center with TalkJS.
+You now have a working demonstration of how to build a message center with TalkJS.
 To recap, in this tutorial we have:

 - Used the TalkJS REST API to create conversations and messages
 - Set up email and SMS notifications